Aruppola

 Aruppola is a suburb of Kandy, Sri Lanka.
-Aruppola is about 4 kilometers from the heart of the Kandy City.
+Aruppola is located about 4 kilometers from the heart of the Kandy City.

 Aruppola is popular for its government-funded Technical College.
 The population of Aruppola consists of mostly middle-class families who work for both the government and the private sector.
-Arruppola shares a border with the longest river in Sri Lanka, which is Mahaweli river.
+Arruppola shares a border with Mahaweli river, the longest river in Sri Lanka.